maurob/blurera/README.md

 ### Post proccessing

-For a better video compatibility an reduce size, use `ffmpeg`.
+For a better video compatibility an reduced size, use `ffmpeg`.
 ```sh
 ffmpeg -i some_video_blurred.mp4 some_video_blurred_final.mp4
 ```